WaComM/sources-processor/README.md

-# main.py — ROMS Grid Viewer & GeoJSON Source Processor
+# ROMS Grid Viewer & WaComM GeoJSON Source Processor

 An interactive Matplotlib viewer for **2D fields** in a **ROMS-style NetCDF grid**, with optional overlay of **Lagrangian particle sources** from GeoJSON and export of updated source indices (and optional vertical index `k` computed from depth using `s_w`).